chefspec/chefspec/README.md

 end
 ```

-**Please read the caveats on custom LWRPs in the wiki before testing your LWRPs!**

 **You should never `step_into` an LWRP unless you are testing it.
 Never `step_into` an LWRP from another cookbook!**